Lunarbits222/Lunarbits222/README.md

 The following are key projected timelines of projects developing with Lunarbits:(subject to change).

-1.Joint Launch of Future Trends Metaverse Live To Customers: Quarter 3, 2025.
+1. Joint Launch of Future Trends Metaverse Live To Customers: Quarter 3, 2025.

 2. Joint Launch Soundromea Metaverse and Concert and Video Game: Quarter 3,2025.